ElvaRivle/Blog/posts/Optimize Docker image build process.md

   - 225 seconds
   - 1.95 GB
 - Fourth version (smaller base image)
-  -
+  - 347 seconds
-  -
+  - 990 MB
 - Fifth version (multi-stage build)
-  -
+  - 295 seconds
-  -
+  - 172 MB

-We can clearly see that some techniques improve speed of build process, while others reduce the final image size.
+We can clearly see that some techniques improve the speed of build process, while others reduce the final image size.
 They are all small changes to the `Dockerfile` by themselves, but cumulated, they result in significant improvements.
-In the end, the speed of image building process was reduced by X%, while the size of the final image dropped by whooping X%.
-This is a very powerful showcase of how small changes can sometimes cause significant positive impact on a large scheme of things.
+The size of the final image dropped by whooping 93%, while the speed of image building depends on factors such as cache re-use from the previous builds and current system load, so it cannot be precisely measured.
+The second version of the `Dockerfile` probably showcases the best technique that affects the image build process speed (36% reduction).
+In the end, this goes on to show how many small changes can cause significant positive impact on a large scheme of things, a rule that applies to life in general.